alecristia/CDSwordSeg/README.txt

 - AC update the evaluation section for all the batch algos (i.e., not PUDDLE or Phillips)

-- AC start running the experiments on all the batch algos

-- Mathieu

-  - Fix not-debug mode in AG's

-  - Test segment.py clustered
+- Fix segment.py clustered

 - Smart clusterization of crossevaluation.

-  - Optimize crossevaluation unfold step (no need to load entire files, tail is enought).

 - Potential issues with other copora than bernstein (@, etc...)

 ***** OLD TODO backup